ThomasBurleson/angularjs-gsTimelines/README.md

 The goal is the development of a next-generation of Animation features for AngularJS... with functionality and power to easily develop UX as demonstrated in [Material Design](http://www.google.com/design/spec/material-design/introduction.html) and the [Polymer Topeka Quiz](https://www.polymer-project.org/apps/topeka/) app.

-New animation requirements and a viable DSL (layered on top of AngularJS ngAnimate) will be derived from experiments and explorations of real-world UX animation samples using the following three (3) Animation libraries:
+New Animation API requirements and a viable **DSL** (domain-specific-language layered on top of AngularJS ngAnimate) will be derived from experiments and explorations of real-world UX animation samples using the following three (3) Animation libraries:

 *  [Greensock GSAP](https://github.com/greensock/GreenSock-JS)
 *  [Polymer WedAnimations](https://www.polymer-project.org/platform/web-animations.html), [GitHub  WebAnimations](https://github.com/web-animations/web-animations-js)